...

 This is a key thing to understand.
 Are you fighting to make yourself happy or to make your child happy?
 Is your child’s well-being hanging in the balance, or are you just looking to pick a fight with someone who is more than willing to do some back and forth with you?
 Remember that a judge has to make any family court decision with the best interests of your child in mind.
 If you had to do the same how would you change the way that you behave?

-Ultimately, if you align yourself with your child’s interests first then you cannot lose.
+Ultimately, if you align yourself with your child’s interests on where to primarily reside first then you cannot lose.
 Sometimes what you want differs from what your child needs.
 It happens- hopefully not that often- but it happens, nonetheless.
 Ask yourself if you are doing something that primarily benefits your child before engaging in a disagreement with your ex-spouse.

 Questions about resolving conflicts amicably?
 Contact the Law Office of Bryan Fagan